 Impermanent Loss: what is it?

 To explain what an Impermanent Loss is, we must first define what AMMs are.
 This acronym stands for Automated Market Maker.
-They are cryptocurrency exchange platforms that do not take as a reference the ‘official values’ of these digital assets.
+They are cryptocurrency exchange platforms that do not take the ‘official values’ of these digital assets as a reference.
 On the contrary, they use their algorithm to decentralize their value.

 They are investment markets that trade cryptocurrencies in a decentralized way and with their values to try to simplify the concept.